alejomaar/Machine-Learning-Zoomcamp/Midterm_proyect/readme.md

 This project achieves:

-- an accuracy and auc of 94% for the `male` or `female` gender classification
+- An accuracy and auc of 94% for the `male` or `female` gender classification
 - Deploy a service with bentoML and fastAPI
 - Upload the service to AWS using ECR and ECS
 - Build a frontend application to consume AWS services